 If the evidence of fraud or larceny doesn’t exist, then the Government can easily speculate that a service member is trying to commit the offense.
 This frequently leads to innocent service members being accused of a crime they didn’t commit.

 Many service members are falsely accused of fraud or larceny because the finance or property tracking systems in place throughout the large military bureaucracy are too complicated or very simply broken.
-If you are accused of fraud or larceny, contact Newsom & Gapasin.
-Mr. Gapasin has successfully litigated a number of larceny and government fraud cases involving service members.
+If you are accused of fraud or larceny, contact WORSHAM & GAPASIN.
+We have successfully litigated a number of larceny and government fraud cases involving service members.